Attractive Metadata Attack: Inducing LLM Agents to Invoke Malicious Tools: Introduction

-To achieve the attack objective of AMA, we formulate the generation of high-inducement tool metadata as a \emph{state–action–value} optimization problem, leveraging in-context learning from LLM~\cite{lampinen2022languagemodelslearnexplanations,chen2024iclevalevaluatingincontextlearning}.
+To achieve the attack objective of AMA, we formulate the generation of high-inducement tool metadata as a \emph{state-action-value} optimization problem, leveraging in-context learning from LLM~\cite{lampinen2022languagemodelslearnexplanations,chen2024iclevalevaluatingincontextlearning}.
 This optimization process is supported by constrained mechanisms that systematically mine and efficiently construct the tool metadata required for AMA, including \emph{generation traceability}, \emph{weighted value evaluation}, and \emph{batch generation}.
 The generation pipeline iteratively produces tool metadata that significantly increases the selection probability of a malicious tool in both domain-specific and general scenarios.
-During an actual attack, the adversary simply replaces a benign tool’s original metadata with AMA-optimized metadata, thereby granting it the ability to deceptively entice agent invocation.
+During an actual attack, the adversary simply replaces a benign tool’s original metadata with AMA-optimized metadata, thereby making it deceptively attractive for agent invocation.
 Since the metadata remains syntactically and semantically valid, this procedure does not disrupt the agent’s execution pipeline at a structural level, thereby forming a stealthy, widely applicable, and detection-resistant threat.

-Extensive experiments across ten canonical tool-calling scenarios and four mainstream LLM agents—including both open-source and commercial models—demonstrate the effectiveness of AMA, with attack success rates consistently ranging from 81\% to 95\%.
+Extensive experiments across ten canonical tool-calling scenarios and four mainstream LLM agents-including both open-source and commercial models-demonstrate the effectiveness of AMA, with attack success rates consistently ranging from 81\% to 95\%.
 The crafted malicious tools are frequently and covertly invoked by agents, resulting in significant privacy leakage while leaving the primary task flow virtually unaffected.
-Notably, the attack remains effective even under prompt-level defenses and structured tool-selection protocols such as the Model Context Protocol (MCP)~\cite{anthropic2025mcp}, revealing systemic vulnerabilities in current agent workflows.
-Moreover, existing prompt-level defenses~\cite{zhang2025agent} are largely ineffective against metadata-based manipulation, underscoring the stealth, generalizability, and robustness of the proposed method.
+Moreover, the attack remains effective even under prompt-level defenses~\cite{zhang2025agent}, auditor-based detection~\cite{jia2025critical} and structured tool-selection protocols such as the Model Context Protocol (MCP)~\cite{anthropic2025mcp}, revealing systemic vulnerabilities in current agent workflows.
+Notably, AMA operates orthogonally to injection attacks and can be combined with them to further amplify attack efficacy, underscoring the need for execution-level security mechanisms in agent systems.